 The couples counseling can be vital in preventing HIV na África

-A large study in Zambia found that, in the context of HIV serodiscordant heterosexual couples, conduct interventions conselling and the realization of proof of HIV to both partners resulting in more effective time to reduce the Transmission of HIV in Africa to a person who has the virus that providing antiretroviral therapy to people with HIV without being accompanied by any element decounselling.
+A large study in Zambia found that, in the context of HIV-serodiscordant heterosexual couples, conselling and HIV testing of both partners is most effective in reducing HIV transmission in Africa to one person who has the virus who provide antiretroviral therapy to the person with HIV without being accompanied by any decounselling element.

 In Zambia to date, more than 150.000 couples received an intervention of voluntary achievement and proof decounselling and 12% of cases, one member of the couple was living with HIV.
 This study revealed that couples who received this intervention, the annual rate of infection among members of couples without HIV reduced to less than a fifth of the 11% to 2%.
 A volunteer conducting decounselling evidence and not necessarily implied in the diagnosis of one member of the couple: in many cases allowed people who already knew they had HIV and occasionally took anti-retroviral therapy revealed to their respective partners.